privateprep/coding-space-website/src/pages/programs/experiential-programs.md

       alt: Student creating a maker project
     mediaPosition: right
     mdContent: >-
-      ## AI Maker Lab
+      ## AI Builders

-      #### Where coding, creativity, and artificial intelligence come together.
+      **AI & Vibe Coding for Grades 5-8**\

+      \

-      Middle schoolers are already using AI, but do they understand how it works, how to create with it, and how to use it responsibly?
+      Students are already using AI, but do they understand how it works, how to create with it, and how to use it responsibly?

-      AI Maker Lab gives students a hands-on, age-appropriate introduction to artificial intelligence through coding, data, and creative projects.
+      AI Builders gives students a hands-on, age-appropriate introduction to artificial intelligence through coding, data, and creative projects.

       Throughout the course, students create a portfolio of interactive, meaningful projects that show how AI can recognize patterns, make predictions, and enhance their own creative ideas.
 Along the way, they also learn about responsible AI use, data ethics, and what it really means to “teach” a model.